Active noise control

 Active noise control (ANC), also known as noise cancellation (NC), or active noise reduction (ANR), is a method for reducing unwanted sound by the addition of a second sound specifically designed to cancel the first.
-The concept was first developed in the late 1930s; later developmental work that began in the 1950s eventually resulted in commercial airline headsets with the technology becoming available in the late 1980s.
+The concept was first developed in the late 1930s; later developmental work that began in the 1950s eventually resulted in aviation headsets with the technology becoming available in the late 1980s.
 The technology is also used in road vehicles, mobile telephones, earbuds, and headphones.

 Explanation

 Sound is a pressure wave, which consists of alternating periods of compression and rarefaction.
 A noise-cancellation speaker emits a sound wave with the same amplitude but with an inverted phase (also known as antiphase) relative to the original sound.
 The waves combine to form a new wave, in a process called interference, and effectively cancel each other out – an effect which is called destructive interference.

 Modern active noise control is generally achieved through the use of analog circuits or digital signal processing.
-Adaptive algorithms are designed to analyze the waveform of the background aural or nonaural noise, then based on the specific algorithm generate a signal that will either phase shift or invert the polarity of the original signal.
+Adaptive algorithms are designed to analyze the waveform of the background aural or nonaural noise, then, based on the specific algorithm, generate a signal that will either phase shift or invert the polarity of the original signal.
 This inverted signal (in antiphase) is then amplified and a transducer creates a sound wave directly proportional to the amplitude of the original waveform, creating destructive interference.
 This effectively reduces the volume of the perceivable noise.

 A noise-cancellation speaker may be co-located with the sound source to be attenuated.
 In this case, it must have the same audio power level as the source of the unwanted sound in order to cancel the noise.
-Alternatively, the transducer emitting the cancellation signal may be located at the location where sound attenuation is wanted (e.g. the user's ear).
+Alternatively, the transducer emitting the cancellation signal may be located at the location where sound attenuation is wanted (e.g., the user's ear).
 This requires a much lower power level for cancellation but is effective only for a single user.
 Noise cancellation at other locations is more difficult as the three-dimensional wavefronts of the unwanted sound and the cancellation signal could match and create alternating zones of constructive and destructive interference, reducing noise in some spots while doubling noise in others.
-In small enclosed spaces (e.g. the passenger compartment of a car) global noise reduction can be achieved via multiple speakers and feedback microphones, and measurement of the modal responses of the enclosure.
+In small enclosed spaces (e.g., the passenger compartment of a car), global noise reduction can be achieved via multiple speakers and feedback microphones, and measurement of the modal responses of the enclosure.